MarcCristobal/Activities-Management-ERP/README.md

 (You can upload your screenshots in this section.
 Use the following syntax to display an image: `!Image Description`)

 ## Demo Video
-(You can embed your demo video in this section.
-If your video is hosted on a platform like YouTube, you can embed it using the following syntax: `!Video Description`)

 ## Project Report
-(You can embed your project report in this section.
-If your report is in a format like PDF, you can use a service like DocDroid to upload your PDF and then embed it in your README.)